ghafari2019/DNS-Filtering-system/README.md

 - Prometheus will scrape metrics from the Flask application on `localhost:8000`.
 - Grafana can be used to visualize the metrics.

 ### Additional Notes:

 1. **`flask_app_requirements.txt`**: Ensure you have a `flask_app_requirements.txt` file listing all dependencies (e.g., Flask, joblib, numpy, tldextract).
 2. **Model File**: The path to the model file (`best_xgboost_model.joblib`) should be adjusted according to your project structure.
 3. **Environment Variables**: If you are deploying this to a cloud service, you might need to set environment variables for the port or other configuration.

-This `README.md` should provide clear guidance for anyone looking to understand, install, and run your project.
+This `README.md` should provide clear guidance for anyone looking to understand, install, and run your project in a local network environment.